Choosing the right WordPress theme is crucial for ecommerce businesses. Your theme will ultimately have a direct impact on your conversion rates.

 Next, a distraction-free cart.
-With Shoptimizer, the checkout process clean and keeps the user focused.
+With Shoptimizer, the checkout process is clean and keeps the user focused.
 By removing clutter and steps from checkouts, it will decrease your shopping cart abandonment rates while increasing conversion rates.

 Shoptimizer also has a sticky bar for the product details.
-When people scroll on a product page to get more information, the title, product thumbnail, price, and add to cart button stay at the top of the page in plain sight.
+When people scroll on a product page to get more information, the title, product thumbnail, price, and add to cart buttons stay at the top of the page in plain sight.
 This theme includes critical information next to the add to cart button for every product.
 I’m referring to things like:

 - Customer reviews